ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 this document so that they can write code that will run on the same versions of Python as the rest of Ansible.

-To ensure that your code runs on Python 3 as well as on Python 2, learn the tips and tricks and idioms described here.
+To ensure that your code runs on Python-3 as well as on Python-2, learn the tips and tricks and idioms described here.
 Most of these considerations apply to all three types of Ansible code:

 1. controller-side code - code that runs on the machine where you invoke :command:`/usr/bin/ansible`
 2. modules - the code which Ansible transmits to and invokes on the managed machine.
 3. shared ``module_utils`` code - the common code that's used by modules to perform tasks and sometimes used by controller-side code as well

 However, the three types of code do not use the same string strategy.
-If you're porting a module or some ``module_utils`` code, be sure to read the section on string strategy carefully.
+If you're developing a module or some ``module_utils`` code, be sure to read the section on string strategy carefully.

 Minimum Version of Python-3.x and Python-2.x